 - Making a claim for expenses without receipts

-Tax fraud is a different situation entirely.
+Tax fraud is a different situation entirely and tax evasion penalties can be severe.
 It occurs when taxpayers deliberately try to avoid paying their fair amount of income tax.
 In cases of tax fraud, the IRS must prove it occurred.
 Some examples include:

 - Failing to file a tax return